 The NSI is the interface between Requester NSAs and Provider NSAs.
 The NSI defines a set of interactions or transactions between these NSAs to realize a Network Service.

+Network Services Framework

+The Network Services framework describes a message based platform capable of supporting a range of Network services.

 NSI Message